Bar Council of Andhra Pradesh: Functions

-In year 2020, as COVID relief, the Andhra Pradesh Bar Council offered financial assistance to its members and asked the needful members to apply online.
+In 2020, as COVID relief, the Andhra Pradesh Bar Council offered financial assistance to its members and asked the needful members to apply online.

 Constitution

 The council elects its own chairman and vice-chairman for a period of two years from amongst its members.
 Assisted by the various committees of the council, the chairman acts as the chief executive and director of the council.
 Voting rights in elections are available only for advocates having Certificate of Practice.
-Till year 2018, there were around 97,600 enrolled as members of the State Bar Council.
+Till 2018, there were around 97,600 enrolled as members of the State Bar Council.
 As per the Advocates Act, the bar council of the state should have 25 members in case the members on roll exceeds 10000, the same has been followed by Andhra Pradesh Bar Council.